 Click Save at the top of the screen.

-Note: If you go back to the Code Tables level, you can see many existing code tables in the central panel.
+Note: If you go back to the Code Tables level and Search, you can see many existing code tables in the central panel.
 These come with the catalog.
 They are used for things like currency codes, Canadian provinces, US states, etc.

 Export and view code tables